-The Coalition of Welfare, which includes representatives of several nonprofit organizations, proposed the creation of the Council, and the proposition was approved by the Prime Minister of Serbia, Ana Brnabić.
+The Coalition for Giving, which includes representatives of several nonprofit organizations, proposed the creation of the Council, and the proposition was approved by the Prime Minister of Serbia, Ana Brnabić.

 The new Council includes representatives of public institutions as well as representatives of organizations from the Coalition of Welfare: Ana and Vlade Divac Foundation (Ana Koeshall), Trag Foundation (Biljana Dakić Đorđević), Catalyst Balkans (Aleksandra Vesić), Serbian Philanthropy Forum (Suzana Đorđević), Smart Collective (kolektiv (Neven Marinović), as well as Fund B92 (Veran Matić).
 (All members sit on the Council on a voluntary basis and receive no compensation).

 Our agenda for the Council was published about a week ago, and in it we have outlined 3 areas in which it is necessary to adapt the legal framework, to develop the culture of giving in Serbia.
 These areas are: reporting and transparency, volunteering and, in the long term, tax policy

 Reporting and transparency

 Do you know how we make our annual reports on the state of philanthropy?
 Not by analyzing official data, as it doesn’t exist.
 All nonprofit organizations (registered associations and foundations) record donations which they receive in their financial reports, but this data is represented merely as a grand total.
 Information on the type of donor, unfortunately isn’t included.